oppia/oppia-web-developer-docs/Installing-Oppia-(Linux).md

      python -m scripts.start
   ```

-  The first time you run this script, it will take a while (about 5 - 10 minutes when we last tested it in Feb 2014, though this depends on your Internet connection).
+  The first time you run this script, it will take a while -- about 5 - 10 minutes when we last tested it in Sep 2020, though this depends on your Internet connection.
+(It might also hang after "Checking if pip is installed on the local machine" due to the grpcio build being slow -- just give it some time, and it should finish.)
 Subsequent runs should be much faster.
 The `start.py` script downloads and installs the required dependencies (such as Google App Engine) if they are not already present, and sets up a development server for you to play with.
 The development server logs are then output to this terminal, so you will not be able to enter further commands in it until you disconnect the server.

   **Note**: **Please don't use `sudo` while installing.** It's not required, and using it may cause problems later.
 If you face permissions issues, ensure that you have the necessary permissions for the directory in which you're trying to set up Oppia.
 If you run into any other installation problems, please read [these notes](https://github.com/oppia/oppia/wiki/Issues-with-installation%3F).